hguerrero/kong-event-gw-okta-demo/README.md

 # Kong Event Gateway + Okta OAuth Demo

-This repository demonstrates how to configure Kong Event Gateway to mediate authentication to a Kafka cluster using OAuth with Okta as the identity provider.
+This repository demonstrates how to configure Kong Event Gateway to mediate authentication to Confluent Cloud using OAuth with Okta as the identity provider.

 ## Overview

 This demo showcases:
-- Kong Native Event Proxy (KNEP) configuration for Kafka integration
+- Kong Native Event Proxy (KNEP) configuration for Confluent Cloud integration
 - Okta OAuth 2.0 authentication with SASL OAuth Bearer
-- Multi-broker Kafka cluster setup
+- Confluent Cloud managed Kafka service
 - Virtual cluster configuration with topic prefixing
-- Docker-based local development environment
+- Secure cloud-to-cloud connectivity

 ## Architecture